mongodb/mongo-ruby-driver/.evergreen/README.md

 ## Testing in AWS

+The scripts described in this section assist in running the driver test suite on EC2 instances and in ECS tasks.

+It is recommended to test via Docker on EC2 instances, as this produces shorter test cycles since all of the cleanup is handled by Docker.
+Docker is not usable on ECS (because ECS tasks are already running in Docker themselves), thus to test in ECS tasks it is required to use non-Docker scripts which generally rebuild more of the target instance and thus have longer test cycles.

 ### Instance Types

-The Docker infrastructure and the test suite require a decent amount of memory to run.
-I suggest starting with 2 GB, for example via a `t3a.small` instance type.
+The test suite, as well as the Docker infrastructure if it is used, require a decent amount of memory to run.
+Starting with 2 GB generally works well, for example via the `t3a.small` instance type.

 ### Supported Operating Systems